sevillecarlos/commerc-e/README.md

 Navigate to [Commerc-e Server ](https://github.com/sevillecarlos/commerc-e-server) to found the server for the app.

 ## Commerc-e CMS
-Navigate to [Commerc-e CMS](https://github.com/sevillecarlos/commerc-e-cms) to found the CMS for the app, this contain products for the store.
+Navigate to [Commerc-e CMS](https://github.com/sevillecarlos/commerc-e-cms) to found the CMS for the app, this contain products of the store.

 # Author
 ## Carlos Alberto Sevilla Fernandez